 As well as asking a tenant to sign a tenancy agreement, landlords are also legally entitled to request a deposit before letting a property to a tenant.
 The deposit provides security to the landlord but should be returned to the tenant at the end of the lease, providing that the terms set out in the tenancy agreement have been met.
 Landlords are now legally required to place the deposit in one of three government-backed tenancy deposit schemes.

-Our friendly and knowledgeable property solicitors are here for you and our free initial assessment promise ensures that it won’t cost you a penny to see how we can help you.
-With no hidden costs and our same day response promise, you can get answers to your questions quickly and easily.
+Our friendly and knowledgeable property solicitors are here for you and with no hidden costs and our same day response promise, you can get answers to your questions quickly and easily.